-- Through school we use 'Discovery RE' an enquirybased approach to teaching and learning.
+- Through school we use 'Discovery RE' an enquiry-based approach to teaching and learning.
 The key question for the enquiry is such that it demands an answer that weighs up 'evidence' and reaches a conclusion based on this.
 This necessitates children to use their subject knowledge and to apply it to the enquiry question, rather than this knowledge being an end in itself.
-Discovery RE focuses on critical thinking skills, on personal reflection into the child's own thoughts and feelings, on growing subject knowledge and nurturing spiritual development - Visits to the local church school Carol Service is held there - Partnership working with Dudley Food bank - Christian charity work - Visit to the Gurdwara - Encourage discussion and debate with the children regarding beliefs and opinions - Links with other areas of the curriculum such as PSHE and RSE
+Discovery RE focuses on critical thinking skills on personal reflection into the child's own thoughts and feelings, on growing subject knowledge and nurturing spiritual development

+- Visits to the local church school Carol Service is held there

+- Partnership working with Dudley

+Food bank Christian charity

+work

+- Visit to the Gurdwara

+Encourage discussion and debate with the children regarding beliefs and opinions

+- Links with other areas of the curriculum such as PSHE and RSE

+- Learning Mentor Team provision

+see LM provision map

+- 'Flashback Four' for the retrieval of previous learning.

-- Children are aware of the many beliefs and religions worldwide and know they should be respected. - Children know the world and local community has a diverse population of culture and beliefs. - Children are able to share ideas and viewpoints in a balanced and non-judgemental environment. - · Misconceptions are addressed and explained. - Children feel safe to ask questions, debate and discuss. - Children are aware of key religious festivals across the different faiths in school. - Children are respectful of other views, opinions and beliefs.
+- Children are aware of the many beliefs and religions worldwide and know they should be respected. - Children know the world and local community has a diverse population of culture and beliefs. - Children are able to share ideas and viewpoints in a balanced and non-judgemental environment. - Misconceptions are addressed and explained. - Children feel safe to ask questions, debate and discuss. - Children are aware of key religious festivals across the different faiths in school. - Children are respectful of other views, opinions and beliefs.